 Most homes have thermostats which are default to “auto” in the summer.
 Depending on the type of thermostat you have, and the layout of your home, switching to “fan” may be best for intensely hot days.
 The fan setting on thermostats serves to better circulate the air in your home.
 This better airflow can help minimize hot spots in your home.
 You might also consider installing a programmable or smart thermostat.

 #4: Change Your Air Filters

 Ensuring your home’s air filters are free of dust and debris will help your system to run more efficiently.
-If your air filters become clogged with dust and dirt, the air flow of your HVAC is forced to run harder.
+If your air filters become clogged with dust and dirt, the airflow of your HVAC is forced to run harder.
 An HVAC that is overworked is less energy efficient (increase in utility bills).
 Additionally, an overworked HVAC is more likely to have a major repair on the horizon.
 Depending on your air conditioning and ventilation systems, you should change your air filters every two to three months on average.
 If you have pets in the home or a family member with dust allergies then mark your calendar to change the filter each month.

 #5: Service Your HVAC Twice A Year